 Meaning

 The message behind “Surely the President can agree with us, that theft from government is not good.
 I know it’s bold.
 It’s out on the edge.
 I know from a Chicago-Springfield background it’s hard to fully grasp that honesty could be part of government.” revolves around courage.
-It suggests that courage appears in moments of uncertainty, making it relatable to many people's experiences.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.

 Theme